sc13912/vmc-lattice-demo/README.md

 * **frontend** service can also access lambda directly via Lattice **Service3** on path "/lambda".
 * **frontend** service will access **vmc-backend** service (runnig on SDDC) via Lattice **Service2** on path "/vmc".
 * Each service is deployed in its own VPC, which can belong to the same or different AWS accounts.
 * EKS-Cluster1 VPC and EKS-Cluster2 VPC are using overlapping CIDR.
-This is intential to showcase VPC Lattice can solve IP confilicting issues since it uses an unique link-local address range.
+This is intential to showcase VPC Lattice can solve IP conflicting issues since it uses an unique link-local address range.